kellybyron2222-dev/Space/PythonRefresh-freeCodeCamp.md

   - Can not start with a number and can only be alpha-numveric or underscores
   - Are case sensitive
   - No spaces, use underscores instead (same for Markdown files!!)
+  - To find a letter in a string, use the function .find.
+Append the vairable name to the beginning of the function (vbairable is Name, so its name.find(e) to return the value 4